nickswalker/alexwalker.co/img/Readme.md

 4K slider | 400KB
 Still thumbnail | 75KB

-Finally, do a pass of lossless compression with [ImageOptim](https://imageoptim.com/howto.html)
+Finally, do a pass of lossless compression with [ImageOptim](https://imageoptim.com)

+See overall site resource distribution and statistics with [Pingdom speed test](https://tools.pingdom.com).

 ## "-super" Folders